Festivals of Shiga Prefecture

 - 3rd Mon. - Hinade Shrine Sumo Odori Dance, Maibara.
 Near JR Sakata Station (Hokuriku Line) in former Omi-cho town is Mt.
 Hinodeyama with Hinode Jinja Shrine holding an annual sumo festival on the third Mon. of Sept.
 It features mainly children's sumo and a sumo jinku dance by about 16 men.

 - Sept. - Suijo Hachiman Shrine Taiko Drum Dance 春照八幡神社 太鼓おどり, a colorful and unique rain-making and rain thanksgiving taiko drum dance held by Suijo Hachiman Shrine in Maibara every 5 years.
-Last held in 2009.
+To be held in 2019.
 It starts with a procession slowly proceeding along 1 km to Suijo Hachiman Shrine.
 They include yakko-furi samurai laborers, yamabushi ascetic priests, flutists, and taiko drummers.

 October